-I’m sort of a rebel when it comes to my decision to not erase all of the bushes and greenscape which grows so close to the kitchen windows.
+I’m a bit odd when it comes to the decision to not erase all of the bushes and greenscape which grows so close to the kitchen windows.
 On the one hand, I love natural light and always want to optimize it.
 Getting rid of all of this growth would surely usher in more sunlight.

 Rugs Sometimes Scatter Near the Sink

 Since I like the softness underfoot, sometimes the floor is decorated with a rug.
 But more often, they were left bare.

 Here’s a favorite for its glorious muted French blue-grey hue.
 I found it at HomeGoods.